Dental Crowns Glen Allen, VA

 Crowns can be made from porcelain, porcelain fused to metal, or a full gold crown.
 To maintain a natural look and feel a porcelain finished crown is best, as it can be matched to the shade of your other teeth.
 This will allow it to blend in and appear just like one of your natural teeth.

-The crown takes about 2-3 weeks to be returned to your dentist.
-At this time you will have another appointment to place and fit the permanent crown.
+The permanent crown takes about 2-3 weeks to be returned to your dentist.
+At this time, you will have another appointment to place and fit the permanent crown.
 You will again have a local anesthetic to numb the area and the tooth will be placed using a cement to ensure the tooth sets in place.
 When you look in the mirror, you will see your old smile back.
 Crowns are durable and will usually last about 10-15 years.
 You should care for it as you would any of your other teeth with regular brushing and flossing.
-Call our office in Glen Allen, VA if you would like to learn more about how crowns can help restore your smile.